 5. News Article

-You might question why fiction writers should try to write non-fiction (or vice versa), but the value of doing it just once is in the comparison of styles.
-Having to tell a factual story is a very different from making one up.
+You might question why fiction writers should try to write nonfiction (or vice versa), but the value of doing it just once is in the comparison of styles.
+Having to tell a factual story is very different from making one up.
 Getting the feel of working exclusively with facts can help a fiction writer develop complete details when creating a fictional environment.
-Plus, today’s good news articles have a narrative feel.
-They often focus on a particular person or place, and the use of creative non-fiction is growing.
+Plus, well-written news articles have a narrative feel.
+They often focus on a particular person or place, and the popularity of creative nonfiction is growing.

-Another benefit of writing a news article is it forces you to fill in the “five Ws and one H.” This is of course the “Who, What, What, When, Where, and How” of your story.
+Another benefit of writing a news article is it forces you to fill in the “five Ws and one H” (the who, what, what, when, where, and how) of your story.
 Drop any one of them and you leave a pit for the reader to fall into.
 While this is crucial in non-fiction, where your aim is to get across the facts, the same holds true in fiction.
 Though, fiction writers sometimes purposely hold back on one or more of the Ws or your H. Doing so in an artistic manner can be exactly what gives your plot its beauty and intrigue.

 You’ll also be forced to flip your usual fiction writing style to put a one sentence summary, or lede (or lead) at the top of your article.
 Getting these right and still easy to read is an art form in and of itself.
 It’s basically your article in one sentence, in case your reader gets called away before they digest the whole article.